thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 Will a tool ensure a product is created that can be deployed at the end of the integration?

-Will a tool ensure a broken build get fixed within 10 min?
+Will a tool ensure a broken build gets fixed within 10 min?

 Will a tool ensure the build is fast to provide fast feedback?